yourealwaysbe/shortyz-1/README.md

 * Highlight selected clue and grey-out completed clues in Clues List.
 * Reorganisation of game menu.
 * Scale clue size inside clue line.
+* Option to not delete characters of crossing words when deleting.

 Removals: